Phillip Crosby: Personal life

 In his later years, Phillip's health was not good and he had problems with his back and knees following a motorcycle accident.
-In the 1980s, he was arrested several times for drunk driving and, despite 18 months of Alcoholics Anonymous, he told People, "I don't drink any more -- but I don't drink any less."
+In the 1980s, he was arrested several times for drunk driving and, despite 18 months of Alcoholics Anonymous, he told People, "I don't drink any more—but I don't drink any less."

 Despite a promising start to life, the Crosby brothers were clearly overwhelmed by their emotional problems, which resulted in heavy drinking.
 Their mother died from ovarian cancer in 1952, but her health was not helped by acute alcoholism.
-Phillip's twin Dennis, and his younger brother, Lindsay, both committed suicide with shotguns, in their 50s.
+Phillip's twin Dennis, and his younger brother, Lindsay, both died by suicide with shotguns, in their 50s.
 Gary died of lung cancer in 1995, aged 62.
 Gary Crosby wrote a book called Going My Own Way, alleging emotional and physical abuse by his father.
 Phillip refuted this and he gave an interview to Neil Blincow of The Globe in 1999 stating: